ptgott/comment-navigator/ROADMAP.md

 - Slider for comment navigation.
 Each stop becomes another comment.
 Start by dispatching a click for every stop

+- Filter by comment length and provide an option to navigate threads in descending/ascending length.

 ## Tooling